rcrowther/django-img/README.md

 ### Automatic deletion of reform objects
 Reforms are treated as objects generated automatically, so automatic deletion is not controversial.
-Moreover, the template tag accesses reforms through the Image model.
-If the model for original image is deleted, the reforms will not display.
+Moreover, the template tag accesses reforms through the Image model so if the model for original image is deleted, the reforms are useless.
+Reform models are deleted by default, and so are the files.

-The core application removes reform models by default.
-So will custom repositories, as long as the 'image' foreign key is set to CASCADE.

-Reform files are auto-deleted with reform models.

 ### Automatic deletion of files
 The application provides a signals solution.